About Me

 ♥ ♥ ♥

-As for my beloved Goose, he is a 2001 Polish Arabian baby, a Bask grandson.
-He does not readily show his age despite the DSLD and how it impacts his body.
-We still ride at a walk; he can still trot and canter on the lunge line.
-Left to his own devices, I believe he’s imagining crossing the desert as he charges down the arena and snorting and blowing when he’s feeling spry.
-I love these days!
+As for my beloved Goose, he was a 2001 Polish Arabian baby, a Bask grandson.
+He did not readily show his age despite the DSLD and how it impacted his body.
+We could ride at a walk; he could trot and canter on the lunge line.
+Left to his own devices, I believe he’d imagine crossing the desert as he charged down the arena and snorting and blowing when he was feeling spry.
+I loved those days!

-Some days, I call him Grampa Goose because he is a great ambassador for the Arabian horse.
-He has enjoyed many visitors who want to be around horses but don’t know anything about them.
-He is patient and curious.
+Some days, I called him Grampa Goose because he was a great ambassador for the Arabian horse.
+He enjoyed many visitors who wanted to be around horses but didn’t know anything about them.
+He was patient and curious.

-He loves carrots, gets impatient for apples, is quite popular around the barn, and always still enjoys a good butt rub!
+He loved carrots, gets impatient for apples, was quite popular around the barn, and always loved a good butt rub!
 Baths?
 Not so much.

-And he truly is my first teacher.
-He is game for new bodywork techniques and groundwork exercises.
-I try out all kinds of brushes with him too.
-He might be a little spoiled, and I remain forever grateful.
+And he will always be my first teacher.
+He was game for new bodywork techniques and groundwork exercises.
+I tried out all kinds of brushes with him too.
+He may have been a little spoiled, and I remain forever grateful.

 Modalities